 Planning for Long-Term Career Goals

 You may have one specific long-term goal that is the pinnacle achievement you’re working toward.
-You can also have other long-term goals, as well, either relating to your progress toward your dream job or completely separate.
+However, you can also have other long-term goals, either relating to your progress toward your dream job or completely separate.

-Moffett sees a lot of students who have to plan important intermediary steps in order to get the job they really want.
+Moffett sees a lot of students who have to plan critical intermediary steps to get the job they want.
 "Ask yourself what jobs you need to get in the interim," she said, emphasizing that you may need to invest your time in other roles early on.

-Work experience can play a powerful role on your resumé.
-To make the most of this, Moffett urges her students to be open-minded about the gradual advancement strategy: "Take the lower level job to get your foot in the door.
-Put everything you have into your job, even if it isn't the dream job."
+Work experience can play an influential role in your resumé.
+To make the most of this, Moffett urges her students to be open-minded about the gradual advancement strategy.
+"Take the lower level job to get your foot in the door.
+Put everything you have into your job, even if it isn't the dream job," she said.

-Both Moffett and Donahue see common themes once their advisees go through the process of organizing their long-term goals:
+Moffett and Donahue see common themes once their advisees organize their long-term goals.
+These themes include:

 - Getting the dream job